contagon/handbook/handbook/22-providing-for-temporal-needs.md

 Church members are also counseled to strengthen their own self-reliance through diligent work and with the help of the Lord.
 Self-reliance is the ability, commitment, and effort to provide the spiritual and temporal necessities of life for self and family.
 As members become more self-reliant, they are also better able to serve others.

+See [In the Lord’s Way: Caring for Members Who Have Temporal or Emotional Needs](https://www.churchofjesuschrist.org/callings/welfare-self-reliance/caring-for-temporal-needs) for examples of how to apply the principles in this chapter.

 ---

 __INDIVIDUAL AND FAMILY EFFORTS__